 So our group is actively hanging out and trying to keep the flame alive.
 In the week we’ve been back, I’ve been to dinner with 3 group members, 12 of us met for coffee earlier in the week (none of us could sleep past 5am), a bunch of us went to Shabbat services at the Kitchen together this past Friday and more of us met up again for a birthday this last Saturday afternoon.
 I think we’re all scared of letting the connections fade, which means we all equally cherished the opportunity and feel fortunate to have met each other.

-This is all just a really longwinded way of me saying “thank you so much!”
+This is all just my longwinded way of saying “thank you so much!”